Battle of Orbetello: Background

 When news of the siege reached Spain, Philip IV gave orders to assemble a relief fleet.
 Second-hand goods were purchased in the Netherlands and extraordinary levies were carried out across the country.
 The command of the expedition was entrusted to the Portuguese loyalist Miguel de Noronha, Count of Linhares, who was Captain General of the Galleys of the Mediterranean, and therefore supreme commander of the Spanish naval forces of this sea.
-He received orders to sail to Orbetello in command of 22 men-of-war of the Silver fleet and the Dunkirk squadron; the latter providing 8 frigates.
+He received orders to sail to Orbetello in command of 22 men-of-war of the Silver fleet and the Dunkirk squadron; the latter providing eight frigates.
 At least 3,300 soldiers were brought aboard these ships for the relief.
 Linhares' second in command was Admiral General Francisco Díaz de Pimienta, who displeased by his always secondary role, had recently resigned, claiming ill health.
 While Pimienta would be in charge of the sailing ships, Linhares would do so with the galleys.
-Once at sea, the Spanish fleet was joined off the Sardinian Cape Carbonara by 18 galleys from the squadrons of Naples, Sardinia, Genoa, and Sicily, which drove up its strength to 22 galleons and frigates and 30 galleys.
-Grand Admiral Jean Armand de Maillé-Brézé, Admiral de Maille Brézé, in the meantime, could be reinforced by the divisions of Montade and Saint-Tropez, and was able to oppose Linhares and Pimienta with 24 sailing ships and 20 galleys.
+Once at sea, the Spanish fleet was joined off the Sardinian Cape Carbonara by 18 galleys from the squadrons of Naples, Sardinia, Genoa and Sicily, which drove up its strength to 22 galleons and frigates and 30 galleys.
+Grand Admiral Jean Armand de Maillé-Brézé, Admiral de Maille Brézé, meanwhile, could be reinforced by the divisions of Montade and Saint-Tropez, and was able to oppose Linhares and Pimienta with 24 sailing ships and 20 galleys.